-6 California Code of Regulations, Title 23, Section 2250(b), defines an unauthorized discharge to be a discharge, not regulated by waste discharge requirements, of treated, partially treated, or untreated wastewater resulting from the intentional or unintentional diversion of wastewater from a collection, treatment, or disposal system.
+California Code of Regulations, Title 23, Section 2250(b), defines an unauthorized discharge to be a discharge not regulated by waste discharge requirements, of treated, partially treated, or untreated wastewater resulting from the intentional or unintentional diversion of wastewater from a collection, treatment or disposal system.
+Per Section V.E.2 of Attachment G, the WPCP is required to notify various agencies in the event of an unauthorized wastewater treatment plant discharge.
+The WPCP did not experience any unauthorized discharges during the 2021 reporting period.